 Her mother’s love for movies soon rubbed off on Joanne, and she developed a passion for films and acting from a young age.
 By the time she graduated high school, Joanne had played several characters in school plays and theatre.

 She had also won several beauty pageants as a teenager.
 These experiences began to set her up for a career in show business.
-She learnt from an early age that she could become a movie star if she put in the work.
+She learned from an early age that she could become a movie star if she put in the work.

-After highschool, Joanne Woodward enrolled in Louisiana State University, majoring in drama.
+After high school, Joanne Woodward enrolled in Louisiana State University, majoring in drama.
 After her graduation, she moved to New York looking for opportunities to perform.
 It was here that her career in acting began.